 We can close your account whenever we like - as long as we write to or email you to let you know two months before.

 We can also close your account without telling you first.
-We'll only do this if we believe that:
+We'll only do this if we have good reason to think that: